arsy786/football-club-management-system/README.md

 Designing my own application means that I can test my understanding and skills from the very ground up.
 I am a fan of football therefore the idea of building the FCMS REST API came natural to me.

-I will be using this README.md file to add any notes, features, plans and details regarding the management of the entire project!
-This will essentially serve as a blueprint for any future Spring Boot REST APIs I plan to build! :)

 ## 2. REST API Design

 ### 2.1 ERD